 If you’re planning a multi-stop trip – book transportation for all legs of your journey.
 Whether travelling by train, plane, or automobile, book ahead and make sure you know how you’re getting from one destination to the next.

 Figure out your itinerary for at least the first few days of your trip.
-Booking accommodation and activities will take the stress out of arriving into an unfamiliar country, and will help you settle in to life on the open road.
+Checking into clean and cheap motels and pre-booking activities will take the stress out of arriving into an unfamiliar country, and will help you settle into life on the open road.

 Notify your bank of your plans to travel abroad and if you’ve time, apply for accounts that do not charge loading fees on foreign transactions.
-Travelers from the UK can apply for the Clarity Credit Card from the Halifax.
+Travellers from the UK can apply for the Clarity Credit Card from the Halifax.

 Scan all your important documents and store them in the cloud for easy access should you find yourself in a sticky spot.